itslakshyayadav/funnelKit-web-assignment/README.md

 ```

 The server would start at http://localhost:5173/
-Go to broswer and enter this URL.
+Go to browser and enter this URL.

 # Project Preview